YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 should use small versioned fixtures; package checks must not depend on network availability or on mutable latest-release URLs.

+### First-wave scientific gates

+The data layer does not advance to phenotype-aware ranking until all gates below are measured on a frozen release:

+- disease ID mapping coverage is reported separately for MGI and HPO records, with exact, non-exact, ambiguous, and unmapped fractions
+- MP-HPO mapping coverage is reported by predicate and information-content stratum; the accepted predicates and weights are frozen before benchmarking
+- the model entity and context-profile rules pass duplicate, foreign-key, and join-cardinality tests
+- evidence provenance is sufficient to remove an evaluated disease-model edge and every feature derived from the same source record or evidence chain
+- at least one historical or archived data snapshot is reproducibly available for temporal evaluation

+Failure of a gate does not block lookup and evidence-reporting features.
+It does block phenotype-aware discovery claims and any benchmark that depends on the failed contract.

 ### Optional indexes

 Precompute indexes only if runtime cost becomes high: